Junrulin0225/Medical-Diagnosis-and-Drug-Treatment-Prediction-System/README.md

 **Introduction**

-Welcome to the **Medical Diagnosis & Drug Treatment Prediction Project🗂️**!
+Welcome to the **Medical Diagnosis & Drug Treatment Prediction Project 🩺**!

 This is a big project that combines 5 disease types and 1 drug classification data.
 After analyzing 6 datasets, I decided to put them all together for an interactive project for users.